segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/troubleshooting.md

 ## Will Google Chrome's third-party cookie changes impact Segment Analytics.js?

 No, Analytics.js isn't affected by this change.
-This is because Analytics.js functions as a first-party cookie.
-Unlike third-party cookies, which are set by external services and blocked by the [new Chrome update](https://developers.google.com/privacy-sandbox/3pcd){:target="_blank"}, Analytics.js is integrated directly into the user's website or application.
-It sets cookies through the user's own bundled code, thus ensuring its status as a first-party cookie and guaranteeing its operational effectiveness despite Chrome's new policy.
+This is because Analytics.js only creates first-party cookies.
+Unlike third-party cookies, which are set by external services and blocked by the [new Chrome update](https://developers.google.com/privacy-sandbox/3pcd){:target="_blank"}.

-Regarding cookies set by [device-mode destinations](/docs/connections/destinations/#connection-modes), it's important to note, that Segment's primary function is to load third-party SDKs and forward events to them.
+Regarding cookies set by [device-mode destinations](/docs/connections/destinations/#connection-modes), it's important to note that Segment's primary function is to load third-party SDKs and forward events to them.
 As a result, the usage and management of cookies are entirely at the discretion of each individual SDK.
 For instance, if you have concerns about destinations setting third-party cookies, it's best to consult directly with the destination providers for detailed information.
-For example, Amplitude, one of the destinations in the Segment catalog, offers an informative [article on this topic](https://www.docs.developers.amplitude.com/guides/cookies-consent-mgmt-guide/#frequently-asked-questions){:target="_blank"}.
+For example, Amplitude, one of the destinations in the Segment catalog, offers [more information on this topic](https://www.docs.developers.amplitude.com/guides/cookies-consent-mgmt-guide/#frequently-asked-questions){:target="_blank"}.

 ## How is the referrer value set?